 For Peter, and other seemingly religious and nationalistic people like him, their vision about whom God is and what he is supposed to do in this world does not match God’s own expectations and concerns.

 In vv.
-34-35 Jesus is explicitly building and developing citizens that reflect the subversive nature of the cross.
+34-35, Jesus is explicitly developing kingdom citizens that reflect the subversive nature of the cross.
 If someone desires to follow Jesus, then it is absolutely necessary that we follow him on the cross.
 The call for cross-bearing discipleship is not theoretical.
 It is a commitment to following the same path that the Messiah would follow.
 As you could imagine, this is a profoundly political statement:

 § If he enters into physical battle, then we take up arms and fight.